urho3d/urho3d/Readme.txt

 After the build is complete, the programs can be run from the Bin directory.

-To run Urho3D from the Visual Studio debugger, set it as a startup project and enter its relative path and filename into Properties -> Debugging -> Command:
+To run from the Visual Studio debugger, set the Urho3D project as the startup project, set it as a startup project and enter its relative path and filename into Properties -> Debugging -> Command: ..\Bin\Urho3D.exe.
-..\Bin\Urho3D.exe.
 Additionally, entering -w into Debugging -> Command Arguments is highly recommended.
 This enables startup in windowed mode: without it running into an exception or breakpoint will be obnoxious as the mouse cursor will likely be hidden.

 To actually make Urho3D.exe do something useful, it must be supplied with the name of the script file it should load and run.
 You can try for example the